Datasilk/Frames/README.md

 * Rearrange web pages
 * Save list into local storage to load again later
     * Select which list to load from local storage
+    * Export lists to json
+    * Import lists to local storage from json

 ### Under The Hood
 Frames uses a headless Chrome window on the server in order to take a full-page screenshot of any URL you supply.
 Then, the screenshot is displayed as a frame within the horizontal list of web pages.
 If the live web page changes over time, you'll have to manually update the frame for that web page by clicking a refresh button at the bottom-right hand corner of the frame.